 At Ptara, I directed two microbudget feature films.
 Make that nanobudget.

 By contrast, Tommy Wiseau’s “The Room” had a budget that was about 1000 times either of my films.
-He worked with much more expensive kit and a more experienced cast and crew.
+He worked with a much more expensive kit and a more experienced cast and crew.
 Yet, “The Room” was filled with continuity errors, bad acting, and an incoherent plot.

 The Disaster Artist dissects “The Room” and tries to find out what went wrong.
 It tells the story of Actor/Director/Writer/Producer Tommy Wiseau and his friendship with the leading man, and how the film came to be what it was.

 But, The Disaster Artist doesn’t only tell us what could go wrong.
 There’s a lot of good advice on how to do things right.
 We learn how the leading actor got other roles in more “respectable” films.
 We find out why some of the crew stuck through it and made the best of a bad situation, and how some of them left for better jobs.
-We learn about getting an agent, about getting the attention of a casting director, about callbacks, about what it means to be a featured extra and how to act on a film set around the star.
+We learn about getting an agent, getting the attention of a casting director, callbacks, what it means to be a featured extra, and how to act on a film set around the star.
 We even learn how you can land a leading role in a better movie.

-The Disaster Artist contrasts bad luck with good, and stories of the wrong way of doing things are set against real life examples of the right way.
+The Disaster Artist contrasts bad luck with good, and stories of the wrong way of doing things are set against real-life examples of the right way.

 When things go right, the reader can learn how to make things go right.
 And, when things go wrong, the reader can see why they went wrong, and perhaps spot some of the warning signs.